NicholasZolton/StaticVoronoiEmbeddingDatabase/README.md

 `pip install -r requirements.txt`

+Also, since this library requires the use of OpenAI's Embedding model, you will need to make sure you add your OpenAI API key to your environment variables.
+You can do this by adding the following line to your `.bashrc` or `.bash_profile`:

+`export OPENAI_API_KEY="your-api-key-here"`

 # Usage

 Since this is meant to be used as a library but also exists as a standalone project/report, the usage is split into two parts within the `implementation` directory: